p91g/patrick-moore.github.io/_pages/about.md

 🚲 I have a special interest in cycling research

-📚 My thesis focussed on explaining and predicting bikeshhare demand in the UK
+📚 My thesis focussed on explaining and predicting bikeshare demand in the UK

 Selected Experience
 ======